-The latter will notably build on 2DII’s pioneering work in studying retail investors’ sustainability preferences.
-As part of the project, 2DII and the partners will carry out 500+ mystery shopping visits to assess how financial advisors take consumers’ non-financial investment objectives into account.
-Indeed, according to initial studies that 2DII carried out in 2019, the majority of French retail investors want to integrate social and environmental objectives into their investments; however, there is a major gap between their preferences and the ability of banks to offer them compatible products.
+This last initiative will notably build on 2DII’s pioneering work in studying retail investors’ sustainability preferences.
+As part of Finance ClimAct, 2DII and its partners will carry out 500+ mystery shopping visits to assess how financial advisors take consumers’ non-financial investment objectives into account.
+According to initial studies carried out by 2DII, the majority of French retail investors want to integrate social and environmental objectives into their investments; however, there is a major gap between their preferences and financial institutions’ ability to offer them compatible products.

 Find out more about Finance ClimAct here.

-Note on the funders: Finance ClimAct has received funding from the European Union’s Life IP programme under grant agreement No LIFE18/IPC/FR/000010 A.F.F.A.P.
-This webpage reflects the authors’ view only, and the funder and other consortium members are not responsible for any use that may be made of the information it contains.
+Funder information: Finance ClimAct has received funding from the European Union’s Life IP programme under grant agreement No LIFE18/IPC/FR/000010 A.F.F.A.P.
+This content reflects 2DII’s view only, and the funder and other consortium members are not responsible for any use that may be made of the information it contains.